hicommonwealth/commonwealth/packages/commonwealth/README.md

 - DISCORD_CLIENT_ID: for Discord OAuth login
 - DISCORD_CLIENT_SECRET: for Discord OAuth login
 - DISCORD_OAUTH_SCOPES: scopes (usually just 'identify')
+- PGPASSWORD: [OPTIONAL] avoids the password prompt for all local database commands
+- ETH_ALCHEMY_API_KEY: [OPTIONAL] if set, the load-db commands will replace production Alchemy urls with their locally supported variants

 We also use certain environment variables to configure the application itself: